All images courtesy of Netflix.

 When Bob is falsely accused of sexual harassment.

 We’re supposed to laugh because… this is also what real abusers say when accused?
-Only 2 to 6 percent of sexual assault reports are false, and this part of the story adds weight to the commonly spouted idea that women are unstable and falsely accuse men of rape to ruin their lives.
+Only 2-6 percent of sexual assault reports are false, and this part of the story adds weight to the commonly spouted idea that women are unstable and falsely accuse men of rape to ruin their lives.

 The two relationships that are just… statutory rape.